 If the noise doesn't stop

 If the neighbour does not stop causing a nuisance and evidence of the nuisance can be obtained, then we can take action against the person in the Magistrates' Court.
-If the person is found guilty, they can be fined up to £5000, plus the daily fine of £500 for each day on which the offence continues after conviction.
+If the person is found guilty they can be fined.
 Also, if the legal notice is not complied with, we may take the necessary steps to stop the nuisance itself.

 Anyone affected by a statutory nuisance can make a complaint directly to the Magistrates' Court in a private action against a noise nuisance.